 Flowers: Each corymb has a varying number of flower heads.
 Within each flower head are 9 to 20 (can be 8 to 22) small florets that have 5 stamens with whitish anthers and a style that is white, branched and protrudes from the floret throat.
 These florets are so slim that it appears the flower itself is a bunch of white styles.
 Each floret has a purplish tubular corolla.
 The base of these florets form the seed.
 The flowerhead is cylindric in shape and has 4 to 5 series of oblong phyllaries, the inner series longer, the outer shorter, usually pink to purplish in color and may be hairy or smooth.

 Seed: Fertile florets produce a dry 5-ribbed seed (a cypsela) with numerous long bristles for wind dispersion.
+Seeds need at least 60 days of cold stratification for germination.

 Varieties: There are two accepted varieties of E. maculatum found in Minnesota today - var. bruneri where the stems are densely hairy throughout; and var. maculatum where the lower stem is smooth and free of hair, but the floral array may have very fine stem hair, and the upper leaf whorl is less wide than the floral array.
 A third variety, var. foliosum, once existed in Minnesota, known from Cook County, but has not been collected since 1945.
 The variety is similar to var. maculatum but has the upper leaf whorl equal to or surpassing the width of the floral array.